ppdws/pranayapratikdas/content/papers/paper4/index.md

 ##### Abstract

-In this letter, we demonstrate the cyclically symmetric Thomas oscillators as swarmalators and describe their possible collective dynamics.
-We achieve this by sewing Kuromoto-type phase dynamics to particle dynamics represented by the Thomas model.
-More precisely, this is equivalent to a non-linear particle aggregation model with cyclic symmetry of coordinates and position-dependent phase dynamics.
-The non-linear equations describe spatiotemporal patterns of crystalline order and chaotic randomness at two extreme values of the system parameter.
-This pattern is the outcome of non-linear self-organization, which leads to a new class of turbulent flow - active turbulence.
-We claim that this model can capture the dynamics of many naturally occurring microorganisms and micro-swimmers.
-The model described in this letter can be a prototypical model for understanding active systems and may shed light on the possibility of making novel materials(active matter) with exciting biomedical and industrial applications.
-The key to this is the understanding and control over the complex dynamics of active systems, an out-of-equilibrium system, which is potentially helpful in making functional materials, nano and micromachines.
----
+In this study, we demonstrate that cyclically symmetric Thomas oscillators can serve as swarmalators\textemdash agents exhibiting both swarming and phase synchronization\textemdash when coupled with Kuramoto-type phase dynamics.
+The resulting model represents a nonlinear particle aggregation system, characterised by cyclic spatial symmetry and position-dependent phase evolution.
+This coupling gives rise to rich spatio-temporal phenomena, including pre-hexatic or hexatic $2D$ structures, as well as chaotic turbulence under extreme parameter regimes.
+These emergent patterns result from nonlinear self-organization, manifesting as a form of active turbulence.
+Our analysis reveals that the nature and strength of inter-particle interactions, controlled by key system parameters, dictate the organization and dynamical behavior of the swarm.
+As a representative active, non-equilibrium system, this framework provides insights into the fundamental mechanisms of collective motion and offers applications in the design of synthetic active materials and coordinated microscale systems.---

 ##### Figure 4: Swarming in 3D space for b=0.1 in the Thomas oscillator at randomly selected time points.